-Under Rule 14a-21(a) and (b) of the Securities Exchange Act of 1934, as amended, Say on Pay and Say on Frequency proposals are required to be included if (i) the registrant is making a solicitation in connection with a stockholder meeting where directors will be elected, and (ii) the rules and regulations of the SEC require that the registrant include executive compensation disclosure pursuant to Item 402 of Regulation S-K. Pursuant to an interpretation issued by the SEC, in the event that a parent and subsidiary are both Exchange Act reporting companies, and the subsidiary pays a management fee to the parent for use of the executives, disclosure of the structure of the management agreement and fees would have to be reported under Item 404 of Regulation S-K in lieu of disclosure under Item 402.
+Under Rule 14a-21(a) and (b) of the Securities Exchange Act of 1934, as amended (Exchange Act), Say on Pay and Say on Frequency proposals are required to be included if (i) the registrant is making a solicitation in connection with a stockholder meeting where directors will be elected, and (ii) the rules and regulations of the SEC require that the registrant include executive compensation disclosure pursuant to Item 402 of Regulation S-K of the Securities Act of 1933, as amended (Securities Act).
+Pursuant to an interpretation issued by the SEC, in the event that a parent and subsidiary are both Exchange Act reporting companies, and the subsidiary pays a management fee to the parent for use of the executives, disclosure of the structure of the management agreement and fees would have to be reported under Item 404 of Regulation S-K of the Securities Act in lieu of disclosure under Item 402.
 Accordingly, we report our arrangement as described below with NRG pursuant to Item 404 and do not report under Item 402.
 Therefore, neither a Say on Pay nor a Say on Frequency proposal is required to be considered at our Annual Meeting.